 First thing’s first, this is an exceptional business – one of the best in the FTSE 100.
-To understand why, just take a look at its underlying earnings power, which comes in at around the £2,400m point.
-To put that figure into some context, it is about the same value as Reckitt’s net PP&E. These are the physical assets that make its goods – the factories, machinery, and so on.
+To understand why, just take a look at the underlying earnings power here, which comes in at around the £2.4b point.
+To put that figure into some context, it is about the same value as Reckitt’s net PP&E. These are the physical assets that make its goods – the factories, machinery and so on.
 It earns that amount in just one year, and on an after-tax basis too.
 That is how strong the company’s brands are.
 Regardless of short-term ups and downs, this is the context to view the stock in.

-What, then, had gone wrong here in recent years?
+What, then, has gone wrong here in recent years?
 Two things in my view.
-Firstly, its $17,000m acquisition of baby food maker Mead Johnson back in 2017.
-Inclusive of Mead’s debt, the total enterprise value of the deal clocked in at circa $18,000m.
-Mead was on for around $1,000m in annual EBITDA at the time, so call it a valuation of 18x EBITDA.
+Firstly, its $17b acquisition of baby food maker Mead Johnson back in 2017.
+Inclusive of Mead’s debt, the total enterprise value of the deal clocked in at circa $18b.
+Mead was on for around $1b in annual EBITDA at the time, so call it a valuation of 18x EBITDA.
 That looked pretty steep for a low-growth business, though time will tell.

 The deal also left Reckitt with a bit of a debt hangover.
-Pre-acquisition leverage was very modest here.
-These days, its net debt load stands at around £10,700m, equivalent to circa 3x EBITDA.
-Reckitt can handle it – interest costs are cheap and the business throws off over £1,000m in retained earnings each year – but debt is higher than I’d like to see.
+Pre-acquisition, leverage was very modest here.
+These days the net debt load stands at around £10.7b, equal to circa 3x EBITDA.
+Reckitt can handle it – interest costs are cheap and the business throws off over £1b in retained earnings each year – but debt is higher than I’d like to see.
 It retains A-/A3 ratings from the big two, though with a negative outlook attached to both.

 That leads us to the second issue: valuation.
-When it topped out at around £80 per share back in 2017, the company sported a total market-cap of around £57,000m.
-Add on circa £10,700m in net debt, and that gave it an enterprise value of around £67,700m.
-That was quite lofty versus then-EBITDA in the £3,000m per annum region.
+When it topped out at around £80 per share back in 2017, the company sported a total market-cap of around £57b.
+Adding on circa £10.7b in net debt bumped the enterprise value to around £67.7b.
+That was quite lofty versus then-EBITDA in the £3b per annum region.
 At the very least, you can’t be surprised to have a few quiet years (in terms of the stock price, that is) when digesting that kind of valuation.
 None of this changes the fact that it remains an exceptional business.

-On that note, here’s what we are looking at.
 The shares currently trade around the £70 mark, with earnings power somewhere in the £3.50 per share area.
 Quick maths therefore puts the stock at around 20x underlying earnings.
-The company pays out pretty much half of its profit by way of cash dividends, which equates to a current dividend yield of around 2.5%.
+The company also pays out pretty much half of its profit by way of cash dividends, which equates to a current dividend yield of around 2.5%.

-That said, if you plan to hold this thing forever, I guess it is not the worst outlook in the world.
-At the low-end of management’s earnings target, you’d basically get a 2.5% dividend yield that grows at circa 7% per annum.
+Now, management’s longer-term target points to mid-single-digit revenue growth and 25% operating profit margins.
+It sees that leading to EPS growth in the high single-digit per annum area.
+If you plan to hold this thing forever, I guess it is not the worst outlook in the world.
+At the low-end of management’s target you would basically get a 2.5% dividend yield with 7% annual growth on top.
 All other things being equal, you come away with decent, albeit not spectacular, long-term returns.